 Cover for God of War video game

-2012 London Olympics mascots, Wenlock and Mandeville, ‘monsters’ or ‘aliens’ are demons; W is the 23rd letter of the latin alphabet, an important number in Freemasonry, as the Knights Templar had 23 Grand Masters, M is the 13th letter, another important number in occult symbolism
+2012 London Olympics mascots, Wenlock and Mandeville, ‘monsters’ or ‘aliens’ are demons; W is the 23rd letter of the latin alphabet, an important number in Freemasonry, as the Knights Templar have 23 Grand Masters, M is the 13th letter, another important number in occult symbolism

-Poster for the film 1408; in occult symbolism the key represents those properties which unlock the mystical ‘wisdom’ of the occult.
+John Cusack and Samuel L. Jackson in the film 1408; in occult symbolism the key represents those properties which unlock the mystical ‘wisdom’ of the occult.
 It also represents the unlocking of ‘latent psychic powers’, thereby opening the doors to the supernatural realm.
 In Freemasonry, the symbol of the key is used to convey the importance of the order’s secrets, which are to be kept within the brotherhood alone.
 The numbers 1+4+0+8=13, 13 is a very important number in Freemasonry

 Cover for Pebbles’ single Giving You the Benefit